-Yin yoga is not a branch or another name of yoga asanas, it is recognized and accepted by practitioners as a new yoga style.
+Yin Yoga is not a branch or another name of yoga asanas, it is recognised and accepted by practitioners as a new Yoga style.

 Yin Yoga emphasizes on relaxing the whole body, and clearing all distractions.
 It is combined with slow and natural breathing, and holding asanas for a prolonged period.
 While the muscles are in a completely relaxed state, Yin Yoga exercises the skeletal and its connective tissue, regulates the nerve system, and enhances endurance, reaching the realm of body and mind.